This anime show seems like it’s aimed at teens. But the graphic violence and Netflix’s own TV-MA rating send seriously mixed messages.

 Alas, God still withholds favor.
 Pregnancies are rare.
 Viable children are rarer still.
 The environmental catastrophe that accompanied the revolution has rendered huge swaths of the earth barren and the human population infertile.
 And that makes the few proven remaining fertile women particularly desirable.

-Offred is one such a baby-bearing handmaid in the land of Gilead.
+Offred is one such baby-bearing handmaid in the land of Gilead.
 She used to belong to the rich and powerful Waterford family, and her name means, literally, “of Fred,” as in Commander Fred Waterford.
-But she currently resides with one of Gilead’s creators, the unsuspecting Commander Lawrence.
-Either way, she lives to breed.
+But she was transferred to one of Gilead’s creators, the unsuspecting Commander Lawrence, before she managed to escape her oppressors (though she still remains in Gilead, undercover, for her own reasons).
+Either way, she lived to breed.

 And so she has.
 By the second season, she carries and births the child of Nick, the Waterford’s chauffer.
-And by Season 3, Offred has successfully helped a close friend to escape across the border, with the promise that she’ll take Offred’s baby to a safer place.
+And by the end of Season 3, Offred has successfully helped 87 children (including her daughter with Nick) to escape across the border to a safer place.
 A place like the one she remembers.

 You see, there was a time when Offred was simply called June and had a husband of her own.
 And a daughter.
 She remembers an age in which women weren’t owned, but could be owners—masters of their own fate and able to buy property and drive cars and read and even choose their own mate.

 Perhaps it wasn’t a perfect time.
-But since the birth of her new baby, she’s determined to find her daughter a better, freer place to grow up.
-A place where she can play Scrabble without fear of losing a hand.
+But since the birth of her new baby, she’s determined to find both her daughters (not to mention the other daughters of Gilead who will be married off at age 14 to become breeders themselves) a better, freer place to grow up.
+A place where they can play Scrabble without fear of losing a hand.

 Hulu’s The Handmaid’s Tale, based on the landmark dystopian novel by Margaret Atwood, gives us a world that is indeed worse for some—particularly if you’re a woman.
 Atwood’s story damns a certain kind of demeaning Christian fundamentalism, even though the vast majority of Christians would find this world horrific and repulsive.